Masvingo Province: Climate

 Masvingo province has a tropical savannah climate and is located in the low veld of the country where rainfall is minimal and uncertain.
 A large part of the southern area of the province is drought prone, set as region 5 in the country's climatic regions.
 Most parts of the province, therefore, are generally unfit for agriculture, apart from cattle ranching Hippo Valley estates in Chiredzi and Triangle use the water from Lake Kyle for irrigation.

 Demographics

 Despite the aridness, the residents of the province are proud tillers of the earth and like most Bantu tribes in Southern Africa they practise animal husbandry to supplement their diets.

-Masvingo has an area of 56,566 km² and a population of approximately 1.3 million (2002).
-The Karanga form a majority of the province;s population shona is the primary language.
-In Chiredzi District, there are communities of Shangani people while those of the Ndebele are found on the western edge of the province.
+Masvingo has an area of 56,566 km2 and a population of approximately 1.3 million (2002).
+The Karanga form a majority of the province's population and Shona is the primary language.
+In Chiredzi District, there are communities of Tsonga people while those of the Ndebele are found on the western edge of the province.
 To the north-east, are found the Ndau.
 The white population has declined since independence, especially during the invasions of commercial farms in 2000.
 In fact, the first farm invasion occurred in Masvingo Province and the rest of the country followed suit.